 - monthly running costs

-- cost of insurance
+- Cost of MOT test insurance

 If you decide to take a loan, you have to work out how much down payment you’d be prepared to pay.
 In simple terms, once you identify the car you want, work out the total cost of the car, including all other terms and conditions, then see if you can afford to run the car.
 After all, there’s life after buying a new car.